paldhous/ucb/2016/dataviz/md_raw/class4.md

 ![](img/class4_10.jpg)

-At the next screen, enter your name and email address if they do not automatically appear, and click `Install Command Line Tools`:
+At the next screen, enter your name and email address if they do not automatically appear, click `Install Command Line Tools`, and then `Continue`:

 ![](img/class4_11.jpg)